HydrologyFrankfurt/ReWaterGAP/docs/user_guide/tutorials.rst

 Standard WaterGap calibration
 =============================

-When running WaterGap you can calibrate the program to your specific needs by defining them in the master config file [here](../../Config_ReWaterGAP.json)
+When running WaterGap you can calibrate the program to your specific needs by defining them in the master config file [here](../../Config_ReWaterGAP.json).
+If you change nothing you can run the simulation in its standard calibration.
+Alternatively you can change any number of options to calibrate to your specific needs.
+The following is a list of options, which may be changed.

 Simulation Options
 ******************